 Your Question: What is stillness meditation?
-How do I do this stillness meditation, what are the separate steps you guide us in?
+How do I do this stillness of body meditation, what are the separate steps you guide us in?

 Stephen Procter: Stillness meditation is the simple practice of sitting still and allowing the functions of your mind to slow down by not adding anything to them.
 Like a fire that can only survive as long as it is being fed fuel, the fire of your mind can only burn fiercely when fuel is being added to it.
 Through not adding to the activity of your mind it will naturally start to settle down and become still.
 As your skill in Stillness deepens you will notice a gradual lowering of defensiveness and anxiety within your daily life.